No subject loses more than mathematics

 "Cycloethanol" would be yet another name for

 ethenol (H2C=CHOH), also known as vinyl alcohol or hydroxyethylene.

-Finally, "cyclomethanol" would be hydroxymethylene
+Finally, "cyclomethanol" would be the elusive hydroxymethylene

 In 1957, the IUPAC (carelessly) endorsed the use of

 the Latin prefix "nona-" for "9" in the names of organic and other chemicals,

 and we must now use "nonane" or "nonanol" and refrain from any witty remarks to the